lit/rfcs/rfcs/0000-rfc-forms.md

 ## Detailed Design

-This is heavily influenced by Angular Reactive Forms.
-A prototype has been implemented by @UserGalileo here: https://github.com/UserGalileo/lit-reactive-forms
+The idea is to wrap an existing form library.

-### General Overview
+### General Overview for forms
 In general there are three types of form elements:

 #### Form group:
-A form group is the most high level concept.
+A form group is the highest level concept.
 It is a group of form controls.
 It can also hold form arrays.
 It combines values and state into single objects.
 Form groups can be nested.
 It allows to run validation on all children.
 State of the children can also be set.

 #### Form control:
-This is the most low level concept.
+This is the lowest level concept.
 This model holds the value and state of an individual control.
 Changes to the model should be reflected in the rendered control.
 Validation can be run on this.

 #### Form array:
 This allows dynamic lists to be part of a form.
 They act as aggregators similar to a form group, but new children can be added or deleted at runtime.
 Form array children can either be form controls or form groups.
 (Form array would also be possible as a child, but not sure this would make sense, it might be a quick win API wise though.)